 8. Operation Caramel Corn

-Nuts.com sends care packages to deployed troop.
+Nuts.com sends care packages to deployed troops.
 You’ll need to email their customer service to get a loved one’s name and address on their list.
 More information can be found here.

 Please note: I am not affiliated with any of these programs and cannot troubleshoot or help resolve any issues you may have.
 Please direct your questions to each individual organization.